Semantic-Syntactic Discrepancy in Images (SSDI): Learning Meaning and Order of Features from Natural Images: Experimental details

-\paragraph{On SUN-RGBD} On SUN-RGBD, the pre-trained RedNet network \cite{jiang2018rednet} produces 37 segmentation classes.
-We merge these classes into 13-class stuff and things as shown in Fig.\ref{fig:segclasses}.
-When the patches are shuffled, the pre-trained network is able to produce precise patch semantics, so that a part mask detector is not needed as in CelebA.
+\paragraph{On SUN-RGBD} On SUN-RGBD, the pre-trained RedNet network~\citep{jiang2018rednet} produces 37 segmentation classes.
+We merge these classes into 13-class as shown in Figure~\ref{fig:segclasses}.
+When the patches are shuffled, the pre-trained network is able to produce precise part semantics, so that a part mask detector is not needed as in CelebA.
 We start with image syntax training with two configurations, $patch\_size=160$ and $patch\_size=80$.
-In both configurations, the patch semantic masks are encoded as 128-d vectors, while the semantics vector is 13-d.
-Thus, the bi-LSTM model has configurations $input\_size=141$, $hidden\_size=141$, $num\_layers=1$, $bidirectional=True$, $proj\_size=13$.
-We use $Adam$ optimizer with $start\_lr=1e^{-4}$. $num\_epochs=40$.
+In both configurations, the part semantics masks are encoded as 128-d vectors, while the part semantics vector is 13-d.
+Thus, the bi-LSTM model has the configuration with $input\_size=141$, $hidden\_size=141$, $num\_layers=1$, $bidirectional=True$, $proj\_size=13$.
+We use $Adam$ optimizer with $start\_lr=1e^{-4}$ for a total of $num\_epochs=40$.
 A multi-step learning rate scheduler is used with $gamma=0.8$ and $milestones=[5, 10, 15, 20, 25, 30, 35]$.
-Same bi-LSTM model is used during test.